adobe-apiplatform/user-sync.py/docs/en/success-guide/upgrading.md

 # Basic Procedure

-**Note:** If run multiple sync processes (perhaps to sync from different identity sources), we recommend repeating this procedure for each sync config.
+**Note:** If you run multiple sync processes (perhaps to sync from different identity sources), we recommend repeating this procedure for each sync config.
 You will not need to repeat steps 1 and 2 if each sync is run from the same root directory.

 1. Download the [latest release](https://github.com/adobe-apiplatform/user-sync.py/releases/latest) for your platform.